Apple Hill and American River Rafting Pair WellPosted September 21, 2022 by Lenka Bostian

 Family-oriented weekend activities, such as corn mazes, pumpkin patches, and train rides attract a lot of visitors to the Apple Hill community during September and October.
 We recommend getting there early in the day, or better yet – visiting on a weekday.
 That way you can enjoy all that Apple Hill has to offer along with a river trip during one of the best times of the year to raft.

-Rafting trips on the South Fork of the American River are available on multiple days of the week during the months of September and October (check this season’s schedule).
-For a truly magical fall getaway, consider an overnight rafting trip on this amazing river combined with a stay at one of the many local charming accommodations before or after your Apple Hill visit.
+Between the South Fork and the Middle Fork of the American River, rafting trips are available on most or all days of the week during the month of September.
+The South Fork is running through the end of October on select days of the week (check this season’s schedule).
+For a truly magical fall getaway, consider an overnight rafting trip on either of these amazing rivers combined with a stay at one of the many local charming accommodations before or after your Apple Hill visit.

 Get away for a day or get away for a week.
 American River rafting and Apple Hill really do pair well and fall is a great time to experience both.